NilsNiggemann/PMFRG.jl/README.md

 julia> wholefileasDict = read(f);
 close(f)
 ```

+## Evaluation
 Since susceptibilities are returned as a list according to pre-selected symmetry inequivalent pairs, the library `SpinFRGLattices` has to be used for evaluation.
-To compute Fourier transforms, it is helpful to use the package `FRGLatticeEvaluation` (git@gitlabph.physik.fu-berlin.de:niggeni/FRGLatticeEvaluation.jl.git).
+To compute Fourier transforms (and other things), it is helpful to use the package `PMFRGEvaluation` (`git@gitlabph.physik.fu-berlin.de:niggeni/PMFRGEvaluation.git`).
 As an example, the following code plots the magnetic susceptibility for the data generated above.
 ```
-using HDF5, FRGLatticeEvaluation
+using HDF5, PMFRGEvaluation
 using CairoMakie #for plotting.
 You can use whatever plotting package you like of course

 Lattice = LatticeInfo(System,SquareLattice)